mongodb/docs/source/includes/migration-pr-compose.rst

      mongo <mongodb-connection-string> -u <mongodb-username> -p --authenticationDatabase admin

-* The database user from your source cluster on AWS that you will use to perform the migration has the required MongoDB roles.
+* The database user from your source cluster that you will use to perform the migration has the required MongoDB roles.

   The user must have the :authrole:`clusterMonitor` and :authrole:`backup` roles.
 To verify that the database user that you intend to use for migration has the appropriate